Frequently Asked Questions About Target Date or Lifecycle Funds

 Congress mandated that QDIAs must include a mix of asset classes consistent with capital preservation or long-term capital appreciation, or a blend of both.
 The Department of Labor concluded that target date funds satisfy this mandate.

-What lessons are fund sponsors likely to draw from performance of target date funds in the recent market conditions?
+What lessons are fund sponsors likely to draw from performance of target date funds in prior challenging market conditions?

 Providers periodically monitor their target date fund designs and performance, and they test the validity of the assumptions underlying the fund’s design.
 The marketplace for investment products is highly competitive and sensitive to market demands.
-In response to recent market events, many providers are reviewing whether any changes are needed in the design of their funds.
-Providers also are reviewing disclosures and marketing materials for their target date funds with a view to enhancing investor understanding of these products.
+In response to market volatility, many providers review whether any changes are needed in the design of their funds.
+Providers also review disclosures and marketing materials for their target date funds with a view to enhancing investor understanding of these products.

 1 This number only includes assets in registered open-end investment companies or mutual funds.
 The Investment Company Institute tracks data on the assets of registered investment companies and does not have access to data for funds that are not registered investment companies.